alozano-77/AWS-SAA-C02-Course/README.md

 - Provides the highest level of availability and resilience.
   - Each instance by default runs from a different rack.
-- 7 instances per AZ is a hard limit.
+- **7 instances per AZ is a hard limit**.
 - Not supported for dedicated instances or hosts.

-Use case: small number of critical instances that need to be kept separated from each other.
-Several mirrors of an application
+- Use case: small number of critical instances that need to be kept separated from each other.
+Several mirrors of an application; different nodes of an application; etc.

-#### Partition Placement
+#### Partition Placement -> Groups of Instances Spread Apart

 Groups of instances spread apart